United Church of Christ: Membership

 At the time of its formation, the UCC had over 2 million members in nearly 7,000 churches.
 The denomination has suffered a 44 percent loss in membership since the mid-1960s.
 By 1980, membership was at about 1.7 million and by the turn of the century had dropped to 1.3 million.
 In 2006, the UCC had roughly 1.2 million members in 5,452 churches.
 According to its 2008 annual report, the United Church of Christ had about 1.1 million members in about 5,300 local congregations.
 However the 2010 annual report showed a decline of 31,000 members and a loss of 33 congregations since then.
 The decline in number of congregations continued through 2011, as the 2011 Annual Report shows 5,100 member churches.
 As of the 2014 Annual Yearbook of the UCC, membership is listed as 979,239 members in 5,154 local churches.
-According to the 2020 report for 2019 statistics, the membership has declined to 802,256 members in 4,852 congregations.
+According to the 2023 report for 2022 statistics, the membership had declined to 712,296 members in 4,603 congregations.
+In the prior decade, from 2012 to 2022, the denomination had dropped from about 998,906 to 712,296 members, an almost 29% decline in a decade.

 Membership is concentrated primarily in the Northeast and Midwest.
 Pennsylvania, a bastion of the German Reformed tradition, has the largest number of members and churches.
 As of 2000, the state had over 700 congregations and over 200,000 members.
 The highest membership rates are in the states of Connecticut, Vermont, New Hampshire, and Maine, situated in the heartland of the American Congregationalist movement.

-The United Church of Christ among Christian churches has a highly educated membership, with 46% of members holding graduate or post-graduate degrees.
+The United Church of Christ among Christian churches has a highly educated membership, with 46% of members holding college or post-graduate degrees.
 Only Presbyterians (47%), Episcopalians (56%), and Anglicans (60%) ranked higher.
 The church also claims a disproportionate share of high-income earners.